-What looks and feels like a brand new airport was actually built-in in 2006.
-Very simple, but neat and clean facility, our check-in with Cambodia’s eVisa was quick and easy.
-We picked our bags and headed outside to meet our driver from the hotel.
-After a quick 15-20 minute drive we arrived at the Chronicle Angkor Hotel.
+What looks and feels like a brand-new airport was actually built-in in 2006.
+Very simple, but neat and clean facility, and our check-in with Cambodia’s eVisa was quick and easy.
+We picked up our bags and headed outside to meet our driver from the hotel.
+After a quick 15-20 minute drive, we arrived at the Chronicle Angkor Hotel.

 While waiting to take care of our eVisa I was able to take a few pictures before a few security/police rushed over to inform me that no pictures were to be taken off the airport.
-They were very nice about it but I’m not sure why this was the case.
+They were very pleasant about it, but I’m not sure why they had an issue.